Ireland’s Summer Opera Festival

 Giancarla Alen-Buckley

 Gianni has worked as an independent documentary film maker for broadcast television in the UK (1980-1997).
 She is a founding partner of the ARK Brunel Academy School and has been a board member and fundraiser for KIDS, the UK-based charity providing services for children with disabilities and their families (1999-2006), and a board member and fundraiser for the Alternative Theatre Company, AKA The Bush Theatre, London, (2006-2018).
-With particular expertise in youth development, education and hospitality, she is also a Board Member of the RFHotels Group since 2014. has been a Lismore Music Festival, and now BVOF Board Member since 2017.
+With particular expertise in youth development, education and hospitality, she was also a Board Member of the RFHotels Group from 2014 to 2022.
+She has been a Lismore Music Festival and BVOF Board Member since 2017.

 Conor Doyle